proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

   Defines the lower disk threshold limit for :ref:`shard allocations
-  <glossary-shard-allocation>`.
+  <gloss-shard-allocation>`.
 New shards will not be allocated on nodes with
   disk usage greater than this value.
 It can also be set to an absolute bytes value (like e.g. ``500mb``) to prevent the cluster from allocating new shards on node with less free disk space than this value.